 My Trucking Journey

-Walk inside any shop, all the products in the store came by truck.
-Major stores such as Walmart, Loblaws, Pharmacy, even shopping malls have what are called dock doors located in the back for semi trucks to bring products.
-Most people when they drive cars don’t notice these things as generally semi trucks have a separate entrance from cars.
+When you're driving, you'll notice how many trucks are on the road; sometimes they even outnumber cars.
+Walk into any store and you'll see that all the products came by truck.
+Major retailers like Walmart and Loblaws, pharmacies, and even shopping malls have what are called dock doors located at the back for semi-trucks to make deliveries.
+Most people don't notice these things because semi-trucks generally use a separate entrance from cars.

 Me and my girl trucking